Address: 305 Silver Creek Rd NE, Rochester, MN 55906

 The Olmsted County Recycling Center Plus offers one-stop service to individuals who want to transport their own garbage and recyclables.

 The following recyclable materials are accepted free of charge at the Olmsted County Recycling Center, and must be pre-sorted into the following categories:

-Items accepted for a fee at the Recycling Center Plus are things like:
+Items commonly accepted for a fee at the Recycling Center Plus include, but are not limited to:

 - Appliances (recycled)

 * “Incidental” quantities of tires will be directed to the Olmsted County Recycling Center Plus (OCRC) for appropriate disposal.
 Larger quantities will be required to be managed through the County’s Industrial Solid Waste (ISW) Program and directed to the Kalmar Landfill for processing as tire-derived fuel (TDF).
 Before the addition of the 3rd Unit, the Olmsted Waste-to-Energy Facility (OWEF) was at capacity, so the tires delivered to the OCRC were directed to a vendor in the Twin Cities that “recycled” them, burning 80% of them for energy in facilities with fewer emissions controls than the OWEF and charging a fee.
 Once capacity was available at the OWEF, it made sense environmentally and economically to burn these tires for their energy locally where they were generated.